orbs-network/v3-node-setup/README.md

 - `deployment` - Manifest files.
 These will eventually live at https://github.com/orbs-network/v3-deployment
 - `manager` - Validator Python manager.
 These files will eventually live at https://github.com/orbs-network/v3-node-manager
 - `setup` - Install scripts.
 These files will eventually live by themselves in this current repo (https://github.com/orbs-network/v3-node-setup)
+- `logging` - A service to expose container logs.
+These files will also live elsewhere in the future TBD

 ## Developing